fc-io/react-for-beginners/week_06/week_06_b_assignments.md

   * Clicking the home button should take you back to the home page unless you already are on the home page.
   * When you press the home icon/text twice on the home page the home button should wiggle and then fly away (in a speed you can see).
+Make sure it's two clicks/presses in a row.
+Not one click then going to another page and coming back and then another click.
   * The home button should now be gone on all pages until a refresh of the page.